Cave Life of Wales

 Life in the cave - Flatworms

 Flatworms are simple white or brown flattened worms and move about their damp habitat by a series of undulations.
-Most flatworms are free-living, but many are parasitic.
+Most flatworms are free-living, many are parasitic, but the larger ones found in caves are predators.
 Although simple they have a bilateral nervous system and the head end of some species even has a rudimentary brain to integrate signals from eyespots.
 Some have the ability to continue to grow as two flatworms when cut in half - the bit that had the tail grows a new tail and its tail becomes the head.

-Flatworm hunting for food in a muddy gour pool, Porth yr Ogof
+The flatworm Phagocata vitta hunting for food in a muddy gour pool, The Creek, Porth yr Ogof